Advanced Finance

 • If the result is Positive (+): the currency is at a Forward Premium (It is expected to become more expensive).

-• If the result is Negtative (-): the currency is at a Forward Discount (It is expected to become cheaper).
+• If the result is Negative (-): the currency is at a Forward Discount (It is expected to become cheaper).

 Basic relationships: The International Fisher Effect and the Interest Rate Parity